AlexDev404/stripe-like/README.md

 # stripe-like

 "stripe-like" is a wrapper that serves as an intermediary layer between developers and the OneLink API.
-This wrapper simplifies the accessibility and processing of data returned from OneLink, providing a more user-friendly interface for seamless integration and interaction.
+This wrapper simplifies the accessibility and processing of data returned from OneLink, providing a more user-friendly interface for easier integration and interaction.

 ## Interacting with the API